sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/settings-log-notification.md

 # Settings - Log Notification Service

-The [Log Notification Service](/service-log-notification) implements a syslog server that receives warnings and errors of JS7 products such as Controllers and Agents.
-The service can be configured to send notifications, for example by mail.
+The [Log Notification Service](/service-log-notification) implements a syslog server that receives warnings and errors from JS7 products such as Controllers and Agents.
+The service can be configured to send notifications, for example, by e-mail.

 Notifications are displayed from the [Monitor - System Notifications](/monitor-notifications-system) page.